Svinci131/taxonomy_tree/javascript/Readme.txt

-1. close all tabs initially- have them open as animals are added
 2. add thumbanail image
 3. make it so it'll update to closest cat- I thought I did that?
 4. show animals details when you mouse over